tgfotEt/tgfotEt/README.md

 If you have found a bug, want a feature, or anything else, you can either open an issue on the tgfotEt github repository or contact at tgfotet@gmail.com

+## Technical Details

+This website uses the RTFM tech stack:

+- React: for a dynamic single-page application
+- TailwindCSS: for styling
+- Firebase: for the backend
+- Markdown: to write this README!

+If you don't know what the above means, I would advise you to RTFM.